argoproj/argo-workflows/docs/webhooks.md

 Additionally create:

-* A secret named "`argo-workflows-webhook-clients`" listing the service accounts: [example](https://raw.githubusercontent.com/argoproj/argo-workflows/master/manifests/quick-start/base/webhooks/argo-workflows-webhook-clients-secret.yaml)
+* A secret named `argo-workflows-webhook-clients` listing the service accounts: [example](https://raw.githubusercontent.com/argoproj/argo-workflows/master/manifests/quick-start/base/webhooks/argo-workflows-webhook-clients-secret.yaml)

-The secret "`argo-workflows-webhook-clients`" tells Argo:
+The secret `argo-workflows-webhook-clients` tells Argo:

-* What type of webhook the account can be used for, e.g. "`github`" .
+* What type of webhook the account can be used for, e.g. `github`.
 * What "secret" that webhook is configured for, e.g. in your Github settings page.